 Abiotic parental stressors can be beneficial, neutral, or detrimental to offspring viability (Donelson et al., 2018).
 We explored carryover effects of adult exposure to winter pCO2 on offspring by testing survival in the field.
 Offspring with high pCO2 parental histories performed better in two of four locations, Fidalgo Bay and Port Gamble Bay.
 Carryover effects of parental high pCO2 exposure may therefore be neutral, or beneficial, to offspring depending on the environmental conditions.
 Port Gamble Bay and Fidalgo Bay are more influenced by oceanic waters, which could explain cooler observed temperatures.
 These locations are also typically less stratified than the Skokomish River Delta and Case Inlet.
 In Port Gamble Bay, where pCO2 parental history most significantly correlated with offspring survival across cohorts, mean pH was considerably lower than the other deployment locations (-0.17 pH units), and mean salinity was higher (+3.8 PSU).
 Given the experimental design we are able to clearly demonstrate that manifestation of carry-over effects in Olympia oysters is dependent on environmental conditions.
 Specifically, there is a greater likelihood of beneficial carryover effects when parents are exposed to stressful conditions.
 Overall, carryover effects of parental pCO2 treatment were positive, however negative effects were observed in the O-2 cohort.
 This discrepancy could relate to unique O-2 juvenile characteristics, as they were bred from siblings, were 3rd-generation hatchery produced, and varied in size.
 The complex interactions among parental exposure, bay, and cohort indicate that offspring viability is influenced by ancestral environment history, environmental conditions, and genotype.

-Our results contrast a similar study that exposed C. gigas oysters to high pCO2 during the winter, three months prior to reproductive conditioning.
-They found that exposed females produced fewer hatched larvae 18 hours post-fertilization, with no discernable paternal effect (Venkataraman et al., 2019).
+Our results contrast with a similar study that exposed C. gigas oysters to high pCO2 during the winter, and found fewer hatched larvae 18 hours post-fertilization from exposed females, with no discernable paternal effect (Venkataraman et al., 2019).
 Hatch rate was not directly measured in this study due to the O. lurida brooding behavior; however, no difference in daily and total larvae released suggest that hatch rate was unaffected.
 The different responses may reflect variability among species and spawning method.
 Venkataraman et al. (2019) artificially collected gametes by stripping gonad, whereas O. lurida late-stage veliger larvae were collected upon release from the brood chamber.
 Volitionally-spawned gametes could be higher quality than those strip-spawned.
 Larval brooding may also be a mechanism by which sensitive larvae are acclimatized to stressors, as the O. lurida brood chamber pH and dissolved oxygen can be significantly lower than the environment (Gray et al., in press).